International Clergy Pension Plan: At-A-Glance

 Every year, the CPF Board of Trustees determines whether to grant a discretionary COLA to retirees and beneficiaries in the ICPP.
 A discretionary COLA is granted when US inflation justifies it and the financial condition of the ICPP allows for it.

 Periodic Purchasing Power Adjustment

-In light of the fact that U.S. inflation may not fully account for the impact of local inflation and exchange rates on ICPP retirees and beneficiaries, CPF will conduct a periodic benefit adjustment analysis in order to determine whether ICPP retirees and beneficiaries living in a particular country have experienced a loss in purchasing power.
-CPF will perform this type of analysis every three years and make necessary adjustments when there has been a loss in purchasing power; any adjustment will be capped at 5%.
-The first purchasing power adjustment was granted beginning in 2021 to eligible retirees and beneficiaries living in certain countries.
-The next purchasing power adjustment will be granted, if necessary, in 2024.
+In light of the fact that US inflation may not fully account for the impact of local inflation and exchange rates on ICPP retirees and beneficiaries, CPF conducts a periodic purchasing power adjustment analysis in order to determine whether ICPP retirees and beneficiaries living in a particular country have experienced a loss in purchasing power.
+CPF performs this type of analysis every three years and makes necessary adjustments when there has been a loss in purchasing power, with any such adjustment being capped at 5%.
+This benefit adjustment is in addition to any annual, discretionary COLA granted by the CPF Board.

 Banking Fee Subsidy

 In order to offset banking fees, CPF will provide you with a flat US $40 per month subsidy if you reside outside the US and receive your monthly benefit by foreign wire.